laxmena/laxmena/README.md

 <h2>Currently working on:</h2>
 <h4>#100MLProjects 💯</h4>

-__100MLProjects__ is a challenge that I created for myself to get proficient in Machine Learning and Deep Learning by building 100 Projects within increasing complexity over a period of two years.
+__100MLProjects__ is a challenge that I created for myself to get proficient in Machine Learning and Deep Learning by building 100 Projects with increasing complexity, over a period of two years.

 I document my experience throughout this process, and you can find them on my [Medium Blog](https://laxmena.medium.com).